 Here are a few ways to get started with stitch maps:

-Browse our collection of stitch maps.
+Browse our open collection of stitch maps.
 Use the search options on the right side of the page to search for a particular stitch pattern by name, or to narrow your search to patterns with a specific cast-on multiple or tag.
+Or browse our curated collections, themed groups of stitch patterns organized by volunteer curators.

 Click on a stitch pattern’s name or its thumbnail to view its stitch map.
 Alter your view of the stitch map by selecting from the options that appear below the stitch map.
 Try turning on row guides or column guides, or – for repeated patterns – altering the number of horizontal or vertical repeats.